Kody7mm/pig-dice/README.md

 ## Tests

 Describe: Games();
-Test: "It will create an object to serve as a blueprint for creating game instances"
+Test-1: "It will create an object to serve as a blueprint for creating game instances"
 Expect: (new Game()).toEqual(new game instance)

+Test-2: "It will create a prototype to be called on Game objects to add an id property"
+Expect: (game.assignId).toEqual(game = {id: 1};)

 ## Known Bugs